Close Cookie Popup

 Just to refresh, the basic cycle is:

-- The “active child” decides how to move their pawn (Filly or Dilly), aiming to land on or pass directly over an Emotion Diamond.
+2. The “Turn Leader” decides how to move their pawn (Filly or Dilly), aiming to land on or pass directly over an Emotion Diamond.

 Precision Tool: Manual Diamond Adjustment